keithalewis/math/um1.md

 of option valuation.
 It defines a model for instrument prices and cash flows, and a realistic model of trading.
 The Achille's heel of their model is that it assumes continuous time trading.
-As has been known since the time of Zeno, this is not possible and leads to paradoxical results[^1].
+This leads to paradoxical results[^1].

 This note does not solve the crucial problem of when and how much to trade.
-It only provides an elementary but mathematically rigorous framework to put your nose in that problem.
+It only provides an elementary but mathematically rigorous framework to put your nose in the most important unsolved problem in Mathematical Finance.

 [^1]: Merton provided a closed form solution for valuing barrier options based on the reflection principal of Brownian motion.